-- Depending on your discipline, we recommend limiting the text; you should ideally use bullets instead of paragraphs where there is text when appropriate.
+- Depending on your discipline, we recommend limiting the text; as appropriate, you should ideally use bullets instead of paragraphs where there is text.

 - Your poster should cover the key points of your work.
 It need not attempt to include all the details; you can describe them to people who are interested.
 The ideal poster is designed to attract attention, provide a brief overview of your work, and initiate discussion.

 - Your poster should provide sufficient citations for any images or creative displays of information.
 You will need written permission from the owner to include any copyrighted material in the published form of your poster.
 Since you may be asked to have your poster published in the institutional repository, your work will be reviewed for copyright compliance.

 Use the following templates as an example of an acceptable poster: